wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.6.4 =
+- Added option to control availability of the payment gateways for all subsites from within a multisite admin panel
+- Added additional hooks for developers

 = 3.1.6.3 =
 - Fixed issue with payment gateway public name shown on front (was admin_name instead)